How to Choose Self-hosted Git Source Control for your Organization in 2022

 GitHub now presents itself as “the complete developer platform to build, scale, and deliver secure software,” which is why it earned a place as a monolith.

-In addition to project management features, GitHub also includes GitHub Actions that help automate software development workflows, write tasks, and combine them to build, test, and deploy any code project on GitHub.
+In addition to project management features, GitHub also includes GitHub Actions that helps automate software development workflows, write tasks, and combine them to build, test, and deploy any code project on GitHub.

 GitHub Enterprise is similar to GitHub’s public service but adapted its design for use by large-scale enterprises and small/medium software teams who wish to host their repositories behind a corporate firewall (on-premises).

 Microsoft acquired GitHub for $7.5 billion in stock in 2018, but its product roadmap isn’t very clear.
 Many see signs that GitHub will eventually replace Microsoft’s other Azure DevOps solution, which we’ll talk about later.

 GitHub’s self-managed Enterprise Server pricing isn’t public, but is believed to be the same as their cloud-hosted GitHub Enterprise services: